 The college stresses a broad background in liberal arts and sciences.
 Students spend most of their time on general background courses.
-The remaining time involves development of professional techniques in relation to this general knowledge.
+The remaining time involves the development of professional techniques in relation to this general knowledge.

 Because the college insists on a general education background, the number of professional credits (ADV, JOU, MMC, PUR, RTV and VIC) applied toward graduation is limited to 52.

 Professional courses as defined by the college and accepted by transfer are counted toward the 52 credits.
 A student must earn a minimum of 72 credits of non-college courses as part of the 124 credits required.

 Students cannot qualify for dean's list if they have grades of I, N or U. Certificates of recognition are issued by request from the PATH: Professional Advising and Teaching Hub in 1060 Weimer Hall.